alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Anyway this means that with the GDI there are three possible colorizations to specify the color for: drawing (pen color), general figure fill (brush color), and gap filling (`BK`-color, whatever *bk* is short for).

 The C++ fluent device context class’  `.use` member function takes an arbitrary number of arguments that represent colors to set in the device context.
-The colorization to use a color for is indicated by the argument type, e.g. one of the classes shown below.
-Specifically the `.use` function delegates the color setting to the argument type’s `.set_in` member function, as shown below (where all but the common `Color` base class are argument types):
+The colorization to use a color for is indicated by the argument type.
+Specifically the `.use` function delegates the color setting to the argument type’s `.set_in` member function, as shown below, where all but the common `Color` base class are argument types:

 *[part-05/code/.include/winapi/gdi/color-usage-classes.hpp](part-05/code/.include/winapi/gdi/color-usage-classes.hpp)*: